0xLeo/gesture-mouse-control/README.md

 # gesture-mouse-control2

 ### Brief
-Control computer curson by using a webcam and gestures using geometric methods.
+Control computer cursor by using a webcam and gestures using geometric methods.
+No other equipment required.
 Still at early stage -- adding classes to get my job done.
 Functionality I need, as Python classes is:
 - [ ] Adaptive skin detector
 - [x] Interactive image cropper to extract a skin sample (MouseRoi.py)